damonallison/notes/data-science/spark/spark.md

 # Spark

-Spark is a cluster computing framework.
-Data is read from any source (HDFS, file system, SQL, etc) into in-memory Dataset (RDD) and processed in-memory.
+Spark is a general purpose cluster computing framework.
+Data is read from any source (HDFS, file system, SQL, etc) into in-memory Dataset (RDD) and processed across the cluster.

 ## Spark Core

-The primary architectural component is the `Dataset`, which is based on the original `RDD` (Resilient, Distributed Dataset). `RDD`s are lazy.
+The primary architectural component is the `Dataset`, which is based on the original `RDD` (Resilient, Distributed Dataset). `Dataset`s are lazy.
 Functions are not performed until an action (like `count`) is executed.

 Spark was born out of the limitations of single pass MapReduce popularized by Hadoop.
 Applications like ML require multipass iterative algorithms which